 I’m talking about the bins full of oats, nuts, rice, and seeds.
 You can buy as little or as much as you like and are typically charged by the pound.
 Buying your food in bulk is one of the best ways to reduce your waste!
 You eliminate packaging by just buying the product and putting it in your own container saving you time and money in the long run!

 Before you do anything, make sure you pre-weigh your containers!!
 Cashiers cannot magically know the weight of the product minus the jar.
-In order to avoid them pouring out the item into a bag and completely defeat the purpose of buying in bulk weigh all of your containers.
-Some stores do this differently.
-Head on over to CS (cool grocery store lingo for Customer Service) and ask them how their day is going.
-Then ask them where can they get their containers weighed.
+This is super important in order to avoid the cashier pouring out the item into a plastic bag.
+This completely defeats the purpose of buying in bulk!
+So again, weigh all of your containers!

-For containers you can go with metal, glass, plastic, and cloth bags.
+For containers you can go with metal, glass, or plastic containers, and even cloth bags.
 Keep in mind for items like sugar and flour you are better off bringing a jar type container to store them in.
 I got sugar in a cloth bag once and it got wet on the way home and it was a huge mess!

-Cloth bags work great for beans, rice, granola, nuts, seeds.
+Cloth bags work great for beans, rice, granola, nuts, and seeds.

 For honeys, oils, and vinegars I stick with glass jars or other old jars I cleaned.

-Tip: When reusing old jars Sharpe out the bar code vertically not horizontally.
+Tip: When reusing old jars Sharpie out the bar code vertically not horizontally.
 This way you won’t get charged for the same thing by accident.
-Typically the scale is the same as the scanner so you don’t want the scanner to ring up you empty jar!
+Typically the scale is the same as the scanner so you don’t want the scanner to ring up your empty jar!

 My area doesn’t have a ton of cold bulk options and one of the only options I see is bulk tofu.
 I’ve also seen fresh made pasta and both of these things would bring a sealed container for transportation to avoid spilling!